MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

-    AAA-BBB        'blue heron(?)', from AAA 'heron' and BBB 'blue' AAA-BBB        'green parrot(?)', from AAA 'parrot' and BBB 'green' AAA-BBB-CCC    'barn owl', from AAA 'mask', BBB 'white', and CCC 'owl'
+    AAA-BBB        'blue heron(?)', from AAA 'heron' and BBB 'blue' AAA-BBB        'green parrot(?)', from AAA 'parrot' and BBB 'green'

 For endocentric compounds consisting of a head and one or more modifiers, the head generally precedes any modifiers.
 However, there are two different kinds of endocentric noun-noun compounds, which differ in head placement.
 Noun-noun compounds formed by simple juxtaposition are head-final.

     AAA-BBB    'mountain tiger', from AAA 'mountain' and BBB 'tiger' AAA-BBB    'flying squirrel(?)', from AAA 'wing' and BBB 'squirrel'

-Diachronically, these compounds are older and reflect a stage in the language where genitives preceded their heads, and such compounds are a closed class, with many of them synchronically analyzed as being monomorphemic due to sound changes obscuring their etymology.
+Diachronically, these compounds are older and reflect a stage in the language when genitives preceded their heads, and such compounds are a closed class, with many of them synchronically analyzed as being monomorphemic due to sound changes obscuring their etymology.
 The other kind of noun-noun compound is head-initial, and it is formed by a head with a possessive suffix and its possessor.
 These have been analyzed as compounds because in terms of pronunciation and syntax, they behave as single words.
 This kind of compounding is more productive, and any new noun-noun compounds are formed using it.

-    AAA-A3SG-BBB             'peach fuzz', from AAA 'facial hair' and BBB 'peach' AAA-A3SG-BBB-A3SG-CCC    'ant-mimicking spider', from AAA 'spider, BBB 'shape', CCC 'ant'
+    AAA-A3SG-BBB             'peach fuzz', from AAA 'facial hair' and BBB 'peach' AAA-A3SG-BBB-CCC         'barn owl', from AAA 'owl', BBB 'mask', and CCC 'white' AAA-A3SG-BBB-A3SG-CCC    'ant-mimicking spider', from AAA 'spider, BBB 'shape', CCC 'ant'

+Noun-noun compounds where modifying noun is a nationality are also head-initial, but they do not require the possessive affixes. [some other things might not either(?)]

+    AAA-BBB                   '???', from AAA '???' and BBB '???'

 ## <a name="verb_morphology"></a>A. Verb morphology